-For larger-audience acts, the Bon Secours Wellness Arena, with capacity ranging from 3,000 to 15,000 seats, is the prime site.
+For large-audience acts, the Bon Secours Wellness Arena, with capacity ranging from 3,000 to 15,000 seats, is the prime site.
 "We offer diverse entertainment to residents of the Upstate and Upstate visitors," says Beth Paul, Bon Secours' general manager.
-"From different music to the circus, WWE (professional wrestling), the Harlem Globetrotters, the Swamp Rabbits (minor league ice hockey), we offer good family entertainment.”
+"From different music to the circus, WWE (professional wrestling), the Harlem Globetrotters, the Swamp Rabbits (minor league ice hockey), we offer good family entertainment.

-Indeed, the arena has welcomed The Eagles, Elton John, Lady Antebellum, Kenny Chesney and other big-name acts.
-Ringling Brothers and Barnum & Bailey Circus, “Holiday on Ice" and monster truck rallies are part of the annual schedule, and Greenville has always been a strong market for professional wrestling.
-Sportswise, Bon Secours has the East Coast Hockey League's Swamp Rabbits (formerly the Road Warriors) and in 2015-16 will be the temporary home for Clemson University basketball.
+The arena has welcomed The Eagles, Elton John, Lady Antebellum, Kenny Chesney and other big-name acts.
+"Holiday on Ice" and monster truck rallies are part of the annual schedule, and Greenville has always been a strong market for professional wrestling.
+Sportswise, Bon Secours hosts the East Coast Hockey League's Swamp Rabbits (formerly the Road Warriors).

 While Bon Secours, on East North Street and near the Hyatt Regency, forms the north end of Greenville's bustling Main Street, the Peace Center is a halfway point between the arena and Fluor Field in the West End.
-Opening in 1990, the Peace Center’s six-acre "campus" next to the Reedy River, across Main from Falls Park on the Reedy, is a focal point of the city's downtown renaissance.
+Its six-acre "campus" next to the Reedy River, across Main from Falls Park on the Reedy, is a focal point of the city's downtown renaissance.